Elgrosito/Elgrosito/README.md

 <h3 align="center">Backend Developer</h3>

 - :telescope: I’m working as a Backend Developer and contributing to data-related and backend applications.
+- 📖: Studied Applied Linguistics, preparing for a Masters in Computational Linguistics.

 - :seedling: Exploring Technical Content Writing.